mward19/ImageAI/README.md

 Here is a 17 minute [Video](https://www.youtube.com/watch?v=DGojI9xcCfg) by Grant Sanderson in the MIT series.
 Working with images in Julia.<br>
 TODO(add more videos)

+## Examples
+There is not much currently in this directory, however it serves as a location for various "play" scripts for learning fundametals of Tomogram AI

 ## Holiday To Dos
 * Read Min Xu paper, discuss on zulip (Gus, Braxton, ...)
 * Make a "tree" of tomogram AI literature (Gus, Braxton)